Phalanaxis/Phalanaxis/README.md

 ###

-A little bit more about me:
+A little bit of shiny cool stats:

 ###